WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_audio_tracking.md

 ![](./image/car_audio_tracking/gazebo.jpeg)

-Startup program for the Horizon RDK platform:
+Startup program for the Horizon RDK:

 1. Copy the audio configuration file and load the audio driver